Skip to content

 Important

-This is a legacy approach to parameters passing.
-If you are just starting with Rapise please follow this guide.
+This is a legacy approach to passing parameters.
+If you are just starting with Rapise, please follow this guide.

 • Different test data

-You can define the various test parameters for both these cases and have SpiraTest pass the values through to the Rapise automated test.
-For example, in the Automation (or Test Steps) section of a test case (you may learn how to create one from this tutorial), click the Edit Parameters link
+You can define the various test parameters for both these scenarios and have SpiraTest pass the values to the Rapise automated test.
+For example, in the Automation (or Test Steps) section of a test case (you can learn how to create one from this tutorial), click the Edit Parameters link

 Edit Parameters Button